 Inspired by the legendary racer, Masten Gregory, who famously leapt from the cockpit of his car before impact when approaching Woodcote Corner in 1959.

-Join the Goodwood Education Trust for an unforgettable full day of Forest Adventures fun.
+Join the Goodwood Education Trust for an unforgettable full day of Forest Adventure fun during school holidays.

-Nestled in Seeley Copse, a 20-acre ancient woodland dedicated to education, Forest Adventures immerses children in nature through outdoor play, exploration, and discovery.
-Based at the Goodwood Education Centre, it offers a welcoming base before heading into the woods for hands-on adventure.
+Nestled in Seeley Copse, a 20-acre remnant of ancient woodland dedicated exclusively to education, Forest Adventures immerses children in the natural world through outdoor exploration, play, and discovery.
+The experience is based at the Goodwood Education Centre, which provides a welcoming base for arrival, shelter, and support facilities, before groups head into the woods for a day of hands-on, nature-led adventure.
+The Centre is wheelchair accessible, includes disabled and unisex toilet facilities, and is supported by ample parking.

 A magical day designed for younger explorers to connect with nature through playful activities.
 Little adventurers will enjoy den building, simple natural crafts, leaf printing, wand making, and beginner-level fire lighting and cooking.
 Safe, fun, and perfect for sparking a love of the outdoors!